EFS-OpenSource/Thetis/docs/source/quickstart.rst

   :code:`confidence` are required, holding information about the predicted label and the respective prediction probability (model uncertainty or confidence).
 Note that the indices of the data frames for ground-truth information and predictions must match.

-For details of the library configuration, see section :ref:`Configuration`.
-For the current example, you can download the demo configuration file at `efs-techhub.com <https://efs-techhub.com/efs-portfolio/loesungen/thetis>`__.

 The final rating and recommendations for mitigation strategies can be found in the :code:`result` JSON-like dictionary for the different evaluation aspects: